Home

 1. Optimize call-to-action buttons

-The call-to-action button is used to decide whether an interested visitor becomes a customer.
+The call-to-action button is where it is decided whether an interested visitor becomes a customer.
 Most buttons fail due to three avoidable mistakes.

 Choose the right color and contrast